HMS Investigator (1801): Circumnavigation (6 Dec 1801 – 9 June 1803)

 Investigator set sail from Spithead for Australia on 18 July 1801, calling at the Cape of Good Hope before crossing the Indian Ocean and sighting Cape Leeuwin off South West Australia on 6 December 1801.
 The expedition put into King George Sound (Albany) for a month before beginning a running survey of the Great Australian Bight, which stretched 2300 km to Spencer Gulf.

-On 21 February 1802 a tragic accident occurred when a shore party which included Ships Master John Thistle, midshipman William Taylor and six seamen were lost when a boat capsized attempting to return to the ship at dusk in choppy waters.
+On 21 February 1802 a tragic accident occurred when a shore party, which included ship's master John Thistle, midshipman William Taylor and six seamen, was lost when a boat capsized attempting to return to the ship at dusk in choppy waters.
 No bodies were recovered.
 Flinders named the headland Cape Catastrophe, and the area which he had anchored Memory Cove.

 Proceeding into the gulf, Flinders surveyed Port Lincoln (which he named after his home county).
 Working eastwards Investigator next charted Kangaroo Island, Yorke Peninsula and St Vincent Gulf.
 On 8 April, at Encounter Bay, a surprise meeting with under Nicolas Baudin was cordial, the two navigators being unaware the Treaty of Amiens had only just been signed, and both believed the two countries were still at war with one another.